filipelm/ARC/README.md

 ### Task ded97339

-The objective of this task is to draw a straight line between the blocks in a grid, when possible.
+The objective of this task is to draw a straight line between the blocks in a grid, whenever possible.
 Based on the examples we can observe that we are able to draw a line everytime two or more blocks appears in the same row or column.

 This task requires the gemotry and topology priors.